 Criterion seven of the Funding Application for the postgraduate PPD programme 2005-8 asks providers how they will evaluate and report on the impact and effectiveness of their programmes on practice in schools (TDA 2004).
 There is here a tacit assumption that positive school impact implies an enabling school culture.

 School improvement has been the raison d'être of professional development policy for many years.
 Policies for school improvement are based on the assumption that schools are rational organisations which will respond predictably to planned policy initiatives, whereas the reality is very different: individual schools are both unique and, to some extent, chaotic (Ouston, 1999).
 Technical-rational approaches assert that professional skills development requires systematic, specialised and standardised knowledge (Calderhead, 1987).
 For example, government policy interventions such as the literacy and numeracy strategies presuppose a single preferred method of teaching.
-Some people in educational organisations may question the extent of rational practices, and whether their outcomes are beneficial, or whether rational explanations account for what goes on in their organisation (Weick, 1988).
-Hence, an examination of cultural patterns in some schools which have proved to be successful enabling schools may be important in helping us understand how these schools are functioning..
+Some people in educational organisations may question the extent of rational practices, and whether their outcomes are beneficial, or whether rational explanations account for what goes on in their organisations (Weick, 1988).
+Hence, an examination of cultural patterns in some schools which have proved to be successful enabling schools may be important in helping us understand how these schools are functioning.

 We assume that positive school impact implies an enabling school culture.
 Glover and Coleman (2005) call for greater clarity and consistency in the usage of the term culture and associated terms.
 They identify a tendency “to use climate when objective data is under consideration, ethos when more subjective descriptors are involved, and culture when these two are brought together” (Glover and Coleman, 2005: 251).
-We believe this is useful clarification and intend therefore that our use of the term school ‘culture’ to mean will be in line with this
+We believe this is useful clarification and intend therefore that our use of the term school ‘culture’ will be in line with this.

-Cultures which delineate enabling schools.The leader/led culture.
+Cultures which delineate enabling schools

+We have identified four types of culture relevant to our study in the literature: the leader/led culture, the mentoring/coaching culture, the collegial culture and the practical imperative culture.
+These are described in more detail below.

+The leader/led culture

 Direct involvement of the school leadership group (SLG) is often seen as of paramount importance in ensuring professional development impacts on school practice.
 Clement and Vandenberghe (2001) argue that school leaders are best placed to create structural and cultural enabling conditions.
 Glover and Law (1997) tell us that the experience of any continuing professional development (CPD) can be adverse, neutral or supportive.
 But they identify one recurring key issue.
 That is, how the SLG manage the scenario to create a culture of purposeful professional development.
 “The openness with which both senior leadership in schools and teaching staff seek, experience and sustain professional development may well relate to the attitudes of providers, whether for measurable outcomes, interpersonal problems resolution or sustained organisational development”, (Glover and Law, 1997: 266).
 ‘Providers’ is an interesting concept here.
 Are these the SLG in the school, HEI tutors and representatives, Local Authorities or the government?
+NB Is it possible to check the meaning in the original article?

-There has been a suggestion that SLG should also model engagement with professional learning. “…if leaders want teachers to learn, they too must learn, be seen to learn, and model the kind of learning they expect to take place” (Stoll, 1999, p.35).
+There has been a suggestion that the SLG should also model engagement with professional learning. “…if leaders want teachers to learn, they too must learn, be seen to learn, and model the kind of learning they expect to take place” (Stoll, 1999, p.35).
 One means of doing this is through mentoring other staff (Hancock, 1997).

-The mentoring/coaching culture.
+The mentoring/coaching culture